 On that same token, stay aware of people driving around you who may be moving slowly.
 Thousands of people head out on the roads, especially on weekends, to look at the leaves and trees.
 These people may be paying more attention to the scenery than their driving.
 Stay aware when you come upon a driver who seems to be taking it all in rather than keeping their eyes on the road ahead.

 We’ve all driven through fog at least once in our lives, but cold fall mornings can lead to more fog than we are used to.
 If you encounter fog, don’t make the common mistake of turning on your high beams.
 It actually makes your visibility worse.
 When driving through fog, the best thing to do is to slow down and stay far behind any cars that are in front of you.

 4. Frosty Roads

 We expect the roads to be covered with ice in the winter, but we don’t always assume the same in the fall.
 The truth of the matter is that fall weather brings with it cold nights.
 This can lead to frost covering the roads in the early morning hours, making them as slippery as an ice rink.
 Pay attention to local weather reports and be prepared to give yourself extra time on the roads if there is a frost advisory.

-If you are involved in an accident in Charlotte during the fall or any other time of year, our experienced team of personal injury attorneys is here for you.
+If you are involved in an accident during the fall or any other time of year, our experienced team of auto accident attorneys in Charlotte and throughout the Carolinas are here for you.
 Reach out to our office today to schedule your appointment for a free case evaluation.
 Let us advise you of your legal rights and assist you in making the best decisions for your situation.